 Another reason may be discomfort.
 According to a survey conducted by the American Academy of Pain Management and U.S. Pain Foundation, 31% of healthcare professionals said they sometimes feel uncomfortable talking with their patients about prescription drug abuse, and 40% worry that discussions of abuse may damage their relationships with patients.5

-While there are many tools that can assist you in having difficult conversations with patients about drug abuse, implementing or enhancing a prescription drug monitoring plan in your practice can help.
+While there are many tools that can assist you in having difficult conversations with patients about drug misuse, implementing or enhancing a prescription drug monitoring plan in your practice can help.

-Every practice needs a prescription drug monitoring (PDM) plan6
+Every practice needs a prescription drug monitoring plan6

-A PDM plan is vital, not only for patient and public health, but also for the health of your practice.
-More specifically, a PDM plan can:
+A prescription drug monitoring plan is vital, not only for patient and public health, but also for the health of your practice.
+More specifically, a prescription drug monitoring plan can:

 - Protect your practice and patients